- WHY RFGEN?

-Lakeside manufactures and supplies stainless steel, aluminum, and plastic mobile equipment providing unique benefits and solutions for the foodservice, clinical healthcare, and material handling markets.
-With over 50 years experience, Lakeside offers a diverse product line that transports, stores, heats, cools, serves, dispenses, organizes, displays, and merchandises.
+Lakeside manufactures and supplies stainless steel, aluminum, and plastic mobile equipment for the food service, clinical healthcare, and material handling markets.
+With over 50 years of experience, Lakeside offers a diverse product line that transports, stores, heats, cools, serves, dispenses, organizes, displays, and merchandises their customer's products.
 To meet the dynamic aspect of the industries they serve, Lakeside is continually engineering new products and updating existing products to stay in tune with industry trends and its customers’ unique needs.

 “We run a lean organization,” stated Eric Van Leeuwen, Sr. Manufacturing Engineer, Lakeside Manufacturing.
 “We try to flip orders in three to five days but we have a diverse product set servicing several major industries.
 We don’t keep a large inventory so we need to optimize our receiving to ensure we obtain quality parts.”